NikolasTz/CinemaOnwer-Web-App/README.md

 ## Description

-A CinemaOwner Application using Microservices and the Docker Environment...
+A CinemaOwner Application using Microservices and the Docker Environment.

 There are seven components: